rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

   select(year:height, starts_with("total"))
 ```

 And finally, at this point, I was able to calculate player statistics as percentages for entire years.
 To do this, I used `mutate` once more to create all of these new statistics from previously defined columns.
 Most of these statistics are pretty standard in tennis, such as `pct_service_games_won` and `pct_break_points_converted_on_defense`.
-But I defined a couple that I hadn't see to much before, such as `pct_ace_per_service_point` and `avg_minutes_per_game`.
+But I defined a couple that I hadn't see too much before, such as `pct_ace_per_service_point` and `avg_minutes_per_game`.

 ```r
 # Mutating to add columns for various player statistics, by year